 More than 10,000 hydrothermal features are active in Yellowstone.
-Exploring the park’s geyser basins is an adventure, for beneath this enchanting landscape lies a sleeping giant—a supervolcano—that powers the captivating spectacle.
+Exploring the geyser basins of Yellowstone is an adventure, for beneath this enchanting landscape lies a sleeping giant—a supervolcano—that powers the captivating spectacle.

 Yellowstone National Park, a geothermal wonderland, boasts the highest concentration of geothermal features on Earth.
 The land here smokes, bubbles, and hisses, thanks to the immense volcanic activity beneath its surface.
 Each of the major geyser basins offers a unique glimpse into the volcanic activity that shapes this iconic park.